2026

 Solution

-• Visual differentiation between product families.
+• Clear visual differentiation between product families to improve recognition.

-• Custom WooCommerce templates built with ACF.
+• Custom WooCommerce templates built with ACF to ensure structural consistency.

 05. Core Experience Design